- Keep to the 2 metre social distancing from people you pass by;

 7/13 Retrace your steps back to Charles Square and turn right to cross Pitfield Street to Hoxton Market.
 Licenced as a market in 1687 it never took off as a successful market.
 On the north side of this square was from 1899 until 1948 the innovative Shoreditch Vestry’s site for generating electricity by burning rubbish.
 It is now the National Centre for Circus Arts.

-8/13 Take a right at the Circus Space, then right and left to Hoxton Square, laid out in 1684.
+8/13 Take a right at the Circus Space, then right (following Coronet Street) and first left to Hoxton Square, laid out in 1684.
 Mary Wollstonecraft lived here as girl in 1774.
 No .1 was home of Shoreditch’s parish surgeon, apothecary and man midwife, James Parkinson, who gave his name to the ‘shaking palsy’ disease.
 In the 1980s-90s No 1 was home to the Bass Clef and then the Blue Note Clubs.
 Jay Joplin’s White Cube gallery was at No. 48 from 1993 to 2012.

 9/13 The Square’s gardens were taken over by the borough in 1916 making it one of Shoreditch’s few open spaces for the public to enjoy.
 Leave the square for Pitfield Street by the road to the right of St. Monica’s Roman Catholic church designed in 1863 by Edward Welby Pugin, whose more famous father designed the interior of the House of Commons.

-10/13 Opposite St. Monica’s primary school in Pitfield Street is Hoxton House, part of an asylum for the mentally ill from 1695 till 1902, one of a few in Hoxton.
+10/13 Opposite St. Monica’s primary school in Hoxton Street is Hoxton House, part of an asylum for the mentally ill from 1695 till 1902, one of a few in Hoxton.
 Further up on the left was the site of Pollock’s shop which supplied theatrical sheets, 1d plain or 2d coloured, for toy theatres.
 On the other side of Pitfield Street was from 1707 the Hambro Synagogue burial ground.
 The last burial was in the 1870s but the graves were not removed until 1960 when the site was built on.

 11/13 Across Fanshaw Street note Khadija’s Garden, named after Khadija Saye who worked on its creation.
 Khadija died with her mother in the tragic Grenfell fire on 14 June 2017.
 Walk down Fanshaw Street past late c19th warehouses and the Lion and Lamb pub, which dates from 1824 but was rebuilt after WW2 bombing.